AY2223S2-CS2103T-W13-4/tp/docs/UserGuide.md

 :information_source: **Why TutorPro uses search by index for all the Profile Commands instead of the unique search by name mechanism?**<br>
 For profile commands, especially `delete` and `update-info` command, that may potentially change the name of the student, TutorPro uses search by index instead of search by name to avoid any confusion that may be caused by the name change.

+#### List all Students

+Lists all students in TutorPro.

+Format: `list`

+* This list shows the indexes of all Students in TutorPro.
+Use it to find the correct index to delete/edit a student.

+Example:
+* `list` Lists down all students currently stored in TutorPro.

 #### Create a new Student Profile

 Creates a new profile for a student, given the student’s name.